tychon/mascado/README.md

 ## Development workflow/Contributing

 - Ensure changes conform to coding style and don't break anything by running the test cases, pylint, mypy and flake8.
-  This can be done in one go in an isolated environment.
-Just run `tox`.
-Add `-p auto` to parallelize for all test-environments, `-e py<yourversion>` to only test against a single version of python.

 - Do not merge user-visible changes without documenting them in the changelog.
 Also create/request a release from the old version if it does not exist yet.